ggandor/lightspeed.nvim/README.md

 remaining 1%, please use `H`/`M`/`L`/`{`/`}` first, or just live with having to press `Tab`/`Space` multiple times.
 (What the heck are you editing, on what size of display, by the way?)

-For regex patterns specifically, I have yet to find a compelling use case in this context.
-Couldn't we just type the exact characters on the screen?
-(See also _Start/end of line as a special target?_ below.)

 ### Labeled matches for 1-character search?